John Zeigler Farm House

-John Zeigler Farm House is a historic home located at Latimore Township, Adams County, Pennsylvania.
+John Zeigler Farm House is a historic home located at Latimore Township, Adams County, Pennsylvania, United States.
 It was built in 1817, and is a 2 1/2-story, 3-bay brick Federal style dwelling with a Georgian plan.
 It has a main block and rear ell, both with gabled ends.

 It was listed on the National Register of Historic Places in 1992.